 Most will find that the Black Diamond Storm Headlamp offers the perfect combination of bright light, light weight, and accessibility.
 As compared to other headlamps, this one seems perfectly built for the most hikers or those who just intend to use a headlamp during camping activities.

-However, if you are a hiker who cares more about brightness than the heavy weight on your head, then, stick to the Cobiz Work Headlight as it offers the brightest light of any of these three models.
+However, if you are a hiker who cares more about brightness than the heavy weight on your head, then, the Coast FL85 is the ticket as it offers the brightest light of any of these three models.

 We hope you found this article on the best hiking headlamps useful.
-These are our top three picks for now but we will be reviewing this on an ongoing basis and possibly adding more options to choose from that catch our eye.
+These are our top picks for now but we will be reviewing this on an ongoing basis and possibly adding more options to choose from that catch our eye.

-A headlamp is a key part of your day hiking checklist. even if you don’t intend to hike at night, you just never know when you might it if you get lost or held up in some way on the trail, and get caught stuck out on the side of a mountain with the sun going down and darkness on its way.
+A headlamp is a key part of your day hiking checklist.
+Even if you don’t intend to hike at night, you just never know when you might it if you get lost or held up in some way on the trail, and get caught stuck out on the side of a mountain with the sun going down and darkness on its way.

 It’s not only a really practical and useful tool, but also an essential safety item!
 If you enjoyed this article and found it useful, please share it out with your networks, as always, we would be really grateful if you did 🙂